yujin-chen/s2025-assignment4-hpc/README.md

 code's dependencies, run tests, and create a gzipped tarball with the output.
 We should be able to unzip your submitted tarball and run `./test_and_make_submission.sh` to verify your test results.

+## ECE491B Assignment instructions

+Follow along the [CS336@Stanford handout](./cs336_spring2024_assignment2_systems.pdf) with small deviations:
+1. What the code looks like: clone https://github.com/igormolybog/s2025-assignment4-hpc
+2. How to submit: You will submit the report on the assignment to [Assignment Submission Form](https://forms.gle/CSRweWjuBxvYbb9MA).
+The code does not have to be attached as long as you include links to the main GitHub branch where your code lives and links to all of the Colab notebooks if applicable.
+3. Section 2 and related work can be performed in Colab.
+Section 3 has to be performed using [Koa cluster](https://docs.google.com/document/d/1h00x2pAjIjMDJ-1RBeHQaTvnfxUhM_lAVNbskEc9f7A/edit?usp=sharing).
+4. In case the large models (XL and 2.7B) result in out of memory errors (OOM), feel free to do profiling experiments with smaller models.
+5. Skip Sections 3.2, 3.4.3, and 4 and associated Problems
+6. What you can use: Implementation from scratch is preferred, but experiments are essential.
+If you are stuck with some implementation, just use the Huggingface/Pytorch implementation and proceed to the experiments.
+    - Submit the report reflecting your attempts at implementation for partial credit